JadoreThompson/opti-trader/README.md

 ## **Description**

-FIFO matching Engine built in Python with order closing embodying pro-rata allocation, served through a websocket endpoint.
+A FIFO matching engine built in Python with order closing based on pro-rata allocation.
+WebSocket and HTTP endpoints are served via a Uvicorn server using FastAPI as the framework of choice.

-`ws://127.0.0.1:8000/stream/trade`

-Also Provides HTTP Endpoints for some statistics and data to serve the [frontend application](https://github.com/JadoreThompson/order-matcher-frontend.git)

-The application runs on port 8000 however mutable, within [app.py](http://app.py) in the uvicorn_wrapper function
+Postgres functions power the `db_listener` module, updating an in-memory cache of user orders upon INSERT or UPDATE queries.
+Preventing stale data while simultaneously optimizing performance.
+Originally, each request triggered a database query, but with this module, queries only occur when the database changes.
+Thus approach improves efficiency, especially since the platform isn't designed for high-frequency trading (HFT).
+As a result, order-related endpoints achieve latency as low as 9 ms.

+Following an event-driven architecture, Redis Pub/Sub is used to broadcast updates such as order fills, closures, partial fills, and other notifications that active users need to receive.

 ## Prerequisites